Founding a real estate company in Switzerland: Requirements and opportunities

 • Highlights & content

-• Fields of activity of a real estate company
+• What services can a real estate company offer in Switzerland?

 • What requirements do I have to meet to set up a real estate company in Switzerland?